 Managing an aviation SMS is like steering a ship.
 Changes don't appear overnight.
 There is so very much work to do as a safety manager.
 Other managers may not notice or be aware of how much work is required from a well-functioning safety department.
 This is because they don't understand the SMS documentation requirements behind all the elements of the four pillars of aviation safety management systems.

 Many months may pass before upper management realizes there is a problem with the safety department.
-If you were the accountable executive, would you want to wait until your next accident or audit to discover the safety team has not been doing their job?
+If you were the accountable executive, would you want to wait until your next accident or audit to discover the safety team has not been doing its job?

 Aviation SMS requires constant diligence to details.
 It is very easy to let schedules slip and not follow up on time.
 If the safety manager spends most of his time fishing, many safety management tasks will suffer, such as SMS documentation and safety promotion activities.

 - 4 Pillars | What Is Safety Promotion Component (the "Overlooked" Pillar)

 - Effective Safety Promotion the Informal Way for Aviation SMS